 - Applicants must submit a copy of their Lease & License Agreement of residence in India

-- Applicants must provide Address proof by a letter written in the companies letter head (Original)
+- Applicants must provide Address proof by a letter written on the companies letterhead (Original)

-- Applicants must provide their telephone bill of the previous month
+- Provide telephone bill for the previous month

 - Electricity bill of the previous month